• Skip to main content

 Running asks a great deal of your body.
 There are times when every muscle aches and you wonder why you’ve subjected yourself to these workouts…but we know that it’s the endorphins, the pride, and the sweat.

-Unfortunately, a running headache can quickly make you forget all the good stuff.
+Unfortunately, getting a headache after running can quickly make you forget all the good stuff.

 It’s not too common to have an exercise-induced headache, but it absolutely can happen.